top of page

 Atmosphere 4

-In the left-field corner, there is a play area for kids.
-It’s kind of tucked away behind a concessions area, which makes it difficult for parents to watch both their kids and the game at the same time, but still a nice option.
+In the left field corner, there is a play area for kids.
+It is kind of tucked away behind a concessions area, which makes it difficult for parents to watch both their kids and the game at the same time, but still a nice option.

 Neighborhood 2

 Veterans Memorial is situated in a complex style setting along with the Cedar Rapids Ice Arena, home to the Cedar Rapids RoughRiders of the USHL, a multi-purpose high school stadium, a small tennis complex, and a park.
-The stadium is located in the Kingston district, in southwest Cedar Rapids.
-This area of town is home to a mix of industrial and residential sections.
+The stadium is located in the Kingston district, in the southwest of town.
+This area is home to a mix of industrial and residential sections.
 As such, entertainment venues, bars, and restaurants are hard to come by, but there are a few good options.

 Directly across the street is the Stadium Lounge.
 While not the flashiest place around, the traditional bar-style food is good, drinks are reasonably priced, and the employees are pleasant.
 Try the broasted chicken.